Gorakhpur: Topography

-Gorakhpur is situated about 100 km from the Nepal border, 193 km from Varanasi, 260 km from Patna and 270 km from Lucknow.
-It is one of the flood vulnerable districts in Eastern Uttar Pradesh.
+Gorakhpur is one of the flood vulnerable districts in Eastern Uttar Pradesh.
 Data over the past 100 years show a considerable increase in the intensity and frequency of floods, with extreme events occurring every three to four years.
 Roughly 20% of the population is affected by floods, which are an annual occurrence in some areas, causing huge loss of life, health, and livelihoods for the poor inhabitants, as well as damage to public and private property.